19hours/sg-statutes/Acts/Inland Revenue Authority of Singapore Act.md

 Section 5(2)

-Constitution and proceedings of Authority
+Constitution and Proceedings of Authority

 Appointment of Chairman, Deputy Chairman and other members

-1. —(1) The members of the Authority shall be appointed by the Minister from among persons who have had experience in public administration or financial, tax or commercial matters.
+1.—(1) The members of the Authority shall be appointed by the Minister from among persons who have had experience in public administration or financial, tax or commercial matters.

 (2) The Minister may appoint one of the members to be the Chairman and another of the members to be the Deputy Chairman.

 (3) The Deputy Chairman appointed under sub-paragraph (2) may, subject to such directions as may be given by the Minister, exercise all or any of the powers exercisable by the Chairman under this Act.

 (4) The Minister may appoint the chief executive officer to be a member of the Authority.

+[27/2004 wef 13/08/2004]

 Terms of office of members of Authority